samuelkerstell/portfolio-project-1/README.md

 * I've tested that the site is responsive and looks good on different devices.
 * I've tested that the form works and requires Email, Name and Song Name to submit.
 * I've tested that the footer works and all links opens in a new tab.
+* I've tested that the navigation bar works and links to the right sections.

 ### Bugs
 Fieldset styling is not working properly in firefox.